 As disruptive as technologies have been in the recent past, artificial intelligence (AI) and other advances bring unprecedented change to organizations and society.
-Most executives (78 percent) believe that AI will disrupt their industry over the next three years and transform the nature of competition.
-What’s more, 80 percent expect the IT workforce to change dramatically and 82 percent think required skills and talent sourcing will evolve over this time.
+Most U.K. executives (73 percent) believe that AI will disrupt their industry over the next three years and transform the nature of competition.
+What’s more, 77 percent expect the IT workforce to change dramatically and 76 percent think required skills and talent sourcing will evolve over this time.

-Yet while executives predict massive change ahead, four out of five think that their current IT workforce skills are sufficient to meet their company’s needs in the coming years.
+Yet while executives in the U.K. predict massive change ahead, four out of five think that their current IT workforce skills are sufficient to meet their company’s needs in the coming years.
 With major tech players scrambling right now for top AI talent, this may be wishful thinking.

 A defining moment for IT

-Executives plan to use a variety of traditional tactics such as recruiting, training and leveraging contractors to address emerging technology capabilities.
+U.K. executives plan to use a variety of traditional tactics such as recruiting, training and leveraging contractors to address emerging technology capabilities.
 But the pressure to compete—along with the accelerating pace of disruption—is causing companies to look for less conventional ways to secure IT skills.
-For example, 46 percent of executives say that their company is likely to acquire a company to get specialized skills.
+For example, half of U.K. executives say that their company is likely to acquire a company to get specialized skills.
 This “acqui-hire” trend is taking hold across many industries.
 Will unconventional moves like this be enough to fill impending technology skills gaps?

 Our research reveals that executives across industries, markets and company sizes are confident that the current workforce is ready to meet IT needs over the next three years.
-Executives are also confident that the AI revolution is on their doorstep.
+In the U.K., executives are also confident that the AI revolution is on their doorstep.

-- About one-third view AI as a top strategic priority now.
+- Thirty-six percent view AI as a top strategic priority now.

-When asked about their current IT workforce’s AI skills, 46 percent of executives call them adequate.
+When asked about their current IT workforce’s AI skills, 47 percent of U.K. executives call them adequate.
 Yet as companies scale up AI-related initiatives, technology skills that seem adequate now could rapidly become insufficient.

 AI skills are scarce.
 Closing this skills gap with traditional approaches may not be possible.
 With the unparalleled impact that AI technologies will have on jobs, processes and business models, a deep understanding of a company’s operations will become increasingly important for the IT workforce.
 Businesses will likely struggle to unlock the full value of AI if they rely on managed service providers and contractors.